brakkum/timelapse_eq/README.rst

    * - :code:`directory`
      - | The only required argument.
          This is the path to the photos you want to work with.
-       | A period '.' would be your current directory.
+       | A '.' would be your current directory.
    * - :code:`--start`
      - If exposure change in the original photos began after the first photo, this flag will let you select where EV changes began from a list of filenames.
    * - :code:`--width WIDTH`
-     - | Where WIDTH is an integer, this will set the width of the output photo files.
+     - Where WIDTH is an integer, this will set the width of the output photo files.
    * - :code:`--auto_wb`
-     - | This flag will apply auto-white-balance to the output files
+     - This flag will apply auto-white-balance to the output files

 Sample Usage
 ++++++++++++